Important things in life: the journey of a Yemeni immigrant

 Why the US is not an option

 Lotfi has three children in total, two boys and a girl.
 Both his boys were born in the US and have American citizenships.
-His wife and he were also eligible for their Green Card, yet, the States continue to not be an option.
+His wife and he were also eligible for their Green Card, yet, the States continues to not be an option.

-“My wife said why look for a job, why not go to the states, and I said I was done with the states,” he said.
+“My wife said why look for a job, why not go to the States, and I said I was done with the States,” he said.

 “We went to the American embassy and we told them we have residency and we have a daughter that was born in Yemen.
 We technically could have legally got her a green card but from the embassy, they said no. So that complicated things,” he added.

 America’s immigration law has become stricter over the years and many immigrants go through complications in trying to apply for their Green Card.

 More than 44.5 million immigrants resided in the US in 2017, according to the American Community Survey.
 This number has continued to grow throughout the years with immigration being a core topic in 2016’s presidential elections.
 The immigration policy in the US has been going through many criticisms and backlashes within recent months, especially since the election of Donald Trump.

 Once the embassy refused to give his daughter citizenship, Lotfi and his wife decided to just stay in Yemen.

 He also mentioned that it was not all that easy living in the States, especially after September 11.

 “A few years later, after 9/11, with the treatment of Arab and Muslims there, it was very hard on us there.
 My wife wears a hijab,” he said.